 - Product Placement: The "CJ1" toy is actually from the existing Robosapiens toyline.

-- Retraux: Apart from the toy mentioned above, and some traffic lights, this movieverse seems to be stuck in the 1970s.
+- Retraux: Apart from the toy and some traffic lights, this movieverse seems to be stuck in the 1970's.

-- Ridiculously Cute Critter: CJ7 and the ensuing horde of CJ7s that are dropped off on Earth.
-Holy mother of cuteness, CJ7 is a incredibly cute and lively for a pet thats not even technically alive!
+- Ridiculously Cute Critter: CJ7 and the ensuing horde of its own species that are dropped off on Earth.
+Holy mother of cuteness, CJ7 is incredibly cute and lively for a pet that's not even technically alive!

-- Sleep Mode Size: When CJ7 uses all its power to revive Chow from death, its antennae ball-thingy falls out and disintegrates, and it shrinks down to the size of a small(er) doll, complete with Xs for eyes.
+- Sleep-Mode Size: When CJ7 uses all its power to bring Chow back to life, its antennae ball thingy falls out and disintegrates, and it shrinks down to the size of a small(er) doll, complete with X's for eyes.